Dec. 15, 2021

 The upgrades have improved the shot-to-shot consistency of the laser’s performance by about three times, a key for fine-tuning laser power balance and accuracy and providing more flexibility to turn CBET from a liability into an advantage.
 That consistency aided physicists when designing and modeling experiments.

-The laser improvements “did remove a lot of uncertainty about what we were doing, reduced the complexity of all the things we had to worry about,” Hurricane said.
+The laser improvements “did remove lot of uncertainty about what we were doing, reduced the complexity of all the things we had to worry about,” Hurricane said.
 “Those fixes did seem to correlate with our great progress on the physics side.”

 The team was recently honored with a National Nuclear Security Administration (NNSA) Defense Programs Award of Excellence for its work on the “design and implementation of the novel master oscillator system for improved control of stewardship experiments on NIF.”